nicodoukas/sopra-fs25-group-34-client/README.md

 ## Launch & Deployment
 If you are using Windows, you have to install WSL first.
 <br>
-If you are using MacOS, Linux or WSL, you can skip directly to the setup part
+If you are using MacOS, Linux or WSL, you can skip directly to the setup part.

 ### WSL installation
-You might need to reboot your computer for the installation, therefore, save and close all your other work and programs
+You might need to reboot your computer for the installation, therefore, save and close all your other work and programs.

 1. Download the following [powershell script](./windows.ps1)\
    ![downloadWindowsScript](https://github.com/user-attachments/assets/1ed16c0d-ed8a-42d5-a5d7-7bab1ac277ab)
 ---
 2. Open a new powershell terminal **with admin privileges** and run the following command and follow the instructions.
 Make sure that you open the powershell terminal at the path where you have downloaded the powershell script, otherwise the command will not work because it can not find the script.
-You can list currently accessible files in the powershell terminal with ```dir``` and you can use ```cd``` to navigate between directories
+You can list currently accessible files in the powershell terminal with ```dir``` and you can use ```cd``` to navigate between directories.
    ```shell
    C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File .\windows.ps1
    ```
 ---
 3. If you experience any issues, try re-running the script a couple of times.
-If the installation remains unsuccessful, follow this [youtube tutorial](https://youtu.be/GIYOoMDfmkM) or ask us
+If the installation remains unsuccessful, follow this [youtube tutorial](https://youtu.be/GIYOoMDfmkM) or ask us.
 ---
 4. After successful installation, you can open WSL/Ubuntu.
-You will need to choose a username and password, although no characters will be shown on the screen when typing the password but the system recognizes your input, no worries :) After these four steps your setup should look similar to this
+You will need to choose a username and password, although no characters will be shown on the screen when typing the password but the system recognizes your input, no worries :) After these four steps your setup should look similar to this:
    ![initialUbuntuScreen](https://github.com/user-attachments/assets/a2b1511f-943b-468e-a726-b7a9dc46ea2c)